matthewntsiful/aws-ecs-deployment/README.md

 This security-enhanced workflow adds an important layer of protection by:
 - Scanning the Docker image for HIGH and CRITICAL vulnerabilities before deployment
+- Using a specific version of nginx (1.28.0-alpine) with security patches applied
+- Updating vulnerable packages (like libxml2) during the Docker build process
 - Failing the deployment if security issues are found
 - Ensuring only secure images are deployed to production

+✅ **Status**: This workflow is now running successfully with all security checks passing.

 ### Required GitHub Secrets